UK to be second worst economy in the G7 in 2023 despite upgrade, says IMF

 The UK is expected to be the second slowest-growing economy in the G7 this year, the International Monetary Fund has said, despite a major upgrade to the country’s prospects.

-A new IMF forecast expects the UK’s output to grow by 0.4% during 2023, faster than Germany, but slower than any other country in the Group of 7 (G7).
+A new IMF forecast expects the UK’s output to grow by 0.4 per cent during 2023, faster than Germany, but slower than any other country in the Group of 7 (G7).

 It is an upgrade by 0.7 percentage points compared to the IMF’s previous forecast.
 Consumption was stronger than expected and Brexit uncertainty had reduced, the IMF said.

-Growth in the US is expected to be the most rapid of all G7 countries at 1.8%, the IMF said on Tuesday.
+Growth in the US is expected to be the most rapid of all G7 countries at 1.8 per cent, the IMF said on Tuesday.

-Across all advanced economies, which includes the G7 and other countries, growth is expected to drop from 2.7% to 1.5% in 2023, the IMF said.
+Across all advanced economies, which includes the G7 and other countries, growth is expected to drop from 2.7 per cent to 1.5 per cent in 2023, the IMF said.

 “This is an upward revision of 0.7 percentage points for 2023, reflecting stronger-than-expected consumption and investment from the confidence effects of falling energy prices, lower post-Brexit uncertainty (following the Windsor Framework agreement), and a resilient financial sector as the March global banking stress dissipates.”